China probes former chief of internet regulator for suspected graft

 Lu worked his way up though China’s official Xinhua news agency before becoming head of propaganda in Beijing and then moving to internet work in 2013.
 He became a deputy propaganda minister after being replaced at the internet regulator.

-The government has blocked sites it deems could challenge Communist Party rule or threaten stability, including popular Western sites such as Facebook and Google’s main search engine and Gmail service.
+The government has blocked sites it deems could challenge Communist Party rule or threaten stability, including sites such as Facebook and Google’s main search engine and Gmail service.

-President Xi Jinping has waged war against deep-rooted corruption since taking office five years ago, jailing or meting out lesser punishments to hundreds of thousands of officials.
+Xi has waged war against deep-rooted corruption since taking office five years ago, punishing hundreds of thousands of officials.

-In a separate statement, the commission said the investigation into Lu showed the party’s determination to tackle corruption.

-“Managing and governing the party won’t rest for a moment,” it wrote, shortly after the announcement on Lu.
-“The serious and complex state of the anti-corruption struggle has not changed.”

-Reporting by Ben Blanchard and Michael Martina; Additional reporting by Philip Wen; Editing by Richard Balmforth and Richard Pullin
+Reporting by Ben Blanchard and Michael Martina; Additional reporting by Philip Wen; Editing by Richard Pullin, Robert Birsel